-- (a) For purposes of this Plan, a "Change in Control of White Mountains or the Company" within the meaning of this subparagraph 7(a) shall occur if: - Any person or group (within the meaning of Section 13(d) and 14(d)(2) of the Exchange Act), other than John J. Byrne, Berkshire Hathaway, Inc. or one of its wholly owned subsidiaries, becomes the beneficial owner (within the meaning of Rule 13d-3 under the Exchange Act) of thirty-five percent (35%) or more of the White Mountains' then outstanding Shares or fifty percent (50%) or more of the then outstanding shares of the Company; - (ii) the Continuing Directors, as defined in subparagraph 6(b), cease for any reason to constitute a majority of the Board of White Mountains; or - (iii) the business of the Company for which the participant's services are principally performed is disposed of by White Mountains pursuant to a sale or other disposition of all or substantially all of the business or business related assets of the Company (including stock of a subsidiary of the Company). - (b) For the purposes of this Plan, "Continuing Director" shall mean a member of the White Mountains Board (A) who is not an employee of the Company or its subsidiaries or of a holder of, or an employee or an affiliate of an entity or group that holds, thirty-five percent (35%) or more of the Company's Shares and (B) who either was a member of the Board on September 4, 1985, or who subsequently became a director of the Company's shareholders was approved by a vote of a majority of the Continuing Directors then on the Board (which term, for purposes of this definition, shall mean the whole Board and not any Board thereof).
-Any action, approval of which shall require the approval of a majority of the continuing Directors, may be authorized by one Continuing Directors on the Board.
+- (a) For purposes of this Plan, a "Change in Control of White Mountains or the Company" within the meaning of this subparagraph 7(a) shall occur - (i) Any person or group (within the meaning of Section 13(d) and 14(d)(2) of the Exchange Act), other than John J. Byrne, Berkshire Hathaway, Inc. or one of its wholly owned subsidiaries, becomes the beneficial owner (within the meaning of Rule 13d-3 under the Exchange Act) of thirty-five percent (35%) or more of the White Mountains' then outstanding Shares or fifty percent (50%) or more of the then outstanding shares of the Company; - (ii) the Continuing Directors, as defined in subparagraph 6(b), cease for any reason to constitute a majority of the Board of White Mountains; or - (iii) the business of the Company for which the participant's services are principally performed is disposed of by White Mountains pursuant to a sale or other disposition of all or substantially all of the business or business related assets of the Company (including stock of a subsidiary of the Company). - (b) For the purposes of this Plan, "Continuing Director" shall mean a member of the White Mountains Board (A) who is not an employee of the Company or its subsidiaries or of a holder of, or an employee or an affiliate of an entity or group that holds, thirty-five percent (35%) or more of the Company's Shares and (B) who either was a member of the Board on September 4, 1985, or who subsequently became a director of the Company and whose election, or nomination for election, by the Company's shareholders was approved by a vote of a majority of the Continuing Directors then on the Board (which term, for purposes of this definition, shall mean the whole Board and not any Board thereof).
+Any action, approval of which shall require the approval of a majority of the Continuing Directors, may be authorized by one Continuing Director, if he is the only Continuing Director on the Board, but no such action may be taken if there are not Continuing Directors on the Board.